zchee/golang-wiki/LoopvarExperiment.md

 	}
 ```

 This test aims to check that all the test cases are even (they are not!), but it passes without `GOEXPERIMENT=loopvar`.
-The problem is that t.Parallel stops the closure and lets the loop continue, and then it runs all the closures in parallel when TestAllEven returns.
+The problem is that t.Parallel stops the closure and lets the loop continue, and then it runs all the closures in parallel when `TestAllEvenBuggy` returns.
 By the time the if statement in the closure executes, the loop is done, and v has its final iteration value, 6.
 All four subtests now continue executing in parallel, and they all check that 6 is even, instead of checking each of the test cases.

 Another variant of this problem is